ral-facilities/scigateway-auth/README.md

 ## Setup and running the API

 To run the application, you must first create a `config.json` in the same level as `config.json.example`.
 You then need to generate a public/private key pair for the application to use to sign its JWTs.
 Running `ssh-keygen -t rsa` and creating passwordless keys should work.
-By default, the keys are expected to be in `scigateway-auth/keys` with the names `jwt-key` and `jwt-key.pub` - however the paths to the private and public keys can be configured in `config.json`.
-There are example keys used for tests in `scigateway-auth/test/keys`.
+By default, the keys are expected to be in `keys/` with the names `jwt-key` and `jwt-key.pub` - however the paths to the private and public keys can be configured in `config.json`.
+There are example keys used for tests in `test/keys/`.

-Then the api may be ran by using `python scigateway-auth/app.py`
+Then the api may be started by using `python app.py`

 The `verify` option in `config.json` corresponds to what is supplied to the [`request`](https://requests.readthedocs.io/en/master/) calls to the ICAT server.
 This can be set to multiple different values: